RaphaelIT7/gmod-common-module-base/README.md

 # gmod-common-module-base

-This branch contains the actual [workflow](https://github.com/RaphaelIT7/gmod-common-module-base/blob/workflow/.github/workflows/compile.yml) which builds the project.
+This branch contains the actual [workflow](https://github.com/RaphaelIT7/gmod-common-module-base/blob/workflow/.github/workflows/compile.yml) which builds the project.<br>
-If you have any requests or issues with the workflow, feel free to open an issue for it.
+If you have any requests or issues with the workflow, feel free to open an issue for it.<br>

-Example usage of this workflow:
+Example usage of this workflow:<br>
 ```yml
 jobs:
   build: